promodeagro/promodeagro-admin-ecommerce-api/api-doc.md

 - **Query Parameters**
     - `search` (optional): A search term to filter inventory items by name.
     - `category` (optional): A category to filter inventory items.
+    - `active` (optional): A active to filter inventory items either true or fasle.
     - `pageKey` (optional): A key to fetch the next set of results for pagination.

 #### 2. Get Inventory Item by ID